landonturner/lturner.net/source/blog/thotcon-0xA.md

 ![noob slayer 69](/images/NOOB_SLAYER69.jpg)

-Eventually the arangement `365ffb4c-4ef5-a030-5fa9-740f1518c336` resulted in the successful token submission.
-I also mean spiritedly changed my name to something like `235d` to throw the other people off.
+Eventually the arrangement `365ffb4c-4ef5-a030-5fa9-740f1518c336` resulted in the successful token submission.
+I also mean-spiritedly changed my name to something like `235d` to throw the other people off.
 I feel bad about doing it, but also it was pretty obvious who were the bots and who were the assholes because bots had 0 ping.